 - Administrative Law

 - Business Organizations

 - Civil Procedure I & II

 - Constitutional Law

 - Contracts I & II

 - Criminal Law

 - Criminal Procedure

 - Evidence

 - Fundamentals of the Bar Exam

 - Legal Methods I, II, & III

 - Professional Responsibility

 - Property I & II

 - Sales and Leases

-- Experiential Learning Requirement
+- Experiential Learning Requirements

 - Torts I & II

 - Writing Requirement

 - (e) Introduction to Legal Process.
 Each student must successfully complete the requirements for

-- Introduction to Legal Process. - (f) Writing Requirement.
-In order to graduate, every student must satisfy the Law School writing requirement as provided in §1-501. - Dean's Reg. §1.201-3.
-Writing Requirement.
-The faculty member providing the direction for the writing project, or the Office of Student Affairs providing approval under §1-501(c) of the Academic Code, must certify the student's compliance with the writing requirement on forms supplied by the Registrar.
-Every graduating student must satisfy the writing requirement by the last day of classes for the semester in which the student intends to graduate. - (g) Experiential Learning Requirement.
+Introduction to Legal Process.

+(f) Writing Requirement.
+In order to graduate, every student must satisfy the Law School writing requirement as provided in §1-501.

+Dean's Reg. §1.201-3.
+Date for Completion.
+Every graduating student must satisfy the writing requirement by the last day of the exam period of the semester in which the student intends to graduate.

+(g) Experiential Learning Requirement.
 Each student must satisfy the experiential requirement by completing at least six credits of experiential learning.
+See §1-502.

-See §1-502. - Dean's Reg. §1.201-3.
-Experiential Learning Requirement.
-Every graduating student must satisfy the experiential learning requirement by the end of the semester in which the student intends to graduate. - (h) Professional Development Day.
-Each student must satisfy the requirements of the annual Professional Development Day program. - (i) Character and Fitness.
+Dean's Reg. §1.201-4.
+Date for Completion.
+Every graduating student must satisfy the experiential learning requirement by the last day of the exam period of the semester in which the student intends to graduate.

+(h) Professional Development Day.
+Each student must satisfy the requirements of the annual Professional Development Day program.

+Dean's Reg. §1.201-5.
+Fourth Year Students.
+Fourth year students who have completed the Professional Development Day requirements in each of their first three years are welcome to attend Professional Development Day in their fourth year but are not required to do so.

+- (i) Character and Fitness.
 Students have a continuing duty to update the information they provided in response to the character and fitness section of the Law School application to reflect any changes since law school matriculation.
 In furtherance of that duty, students who are arrested, charged, cited, accused, or prosecuted for any crime by a law enforcement agency, or are the subject of any investigation by a law enforcement agency, civil or administrative agency, professional organization, or other organization shall disclose the incident in writing to the Office of Student Affairs within 30 days of the arrest, charge, citation, accusation, prosecution, or investigation.
 (This obligation does not include summary or minor motor vehicle violations for which a citation or ticket was given).
 The initial disclosure shall include, at a minimum, a description of the incident, the time, date, location, law enforcement agency or other organization involved, court, and current status of the matter.
 In addition, the student shall disclose the final disposition of the incident in writing to the Office of Student Affairs within 30 days of the final disposition.
-Each student is required to complete an updated Character and Fitness Form prior to graduation. (amd.
-05/16) - (j) Fundamentals of the Bar Exam.
+Each student is required to complete an updated Character and Fitness Form prior to graduation. - (j) Fundamentals of the Bar Exam.
 Each student must successfully complete the Fundamentals of the Bar Exam course.
-Students with a cumulative grade point average of 2.700 or higher after completion of 40 credits may opt out of this course. (eff.: fall 2014.)
+Students with a cumulative grade point average of 2.700 or higher after completion of 40 credits may opt out of this course.